Eclairs is a classic French temptation made with pate a choux, filled with vanilla pastry cream and glazed with chocolate ganache.

 To make the Ganache:

-Heat the cream in a small pan over medium heat until just below boiling point.
+Heat the cream in a small pan over medium heat, being careful not to reach the boiling point.
 Pour the heated cream over the chocolate chips and let sit for 1 minute then whisk until the chocolate has melted.

 When ready to assemble, using a piping bag fitted with a medium size round tip, to fill each shell with the pastry cream and spoon the chocolate over the top.